googleanalytics/ga-dev-tools/to-gatsby/README.md

 This is where all (technically most, see [gatsby-broweser.js]) of the client-side code lives.
 All of our demo code can be found here.

-### .env.*

-`.env.production` & `.env.developement` are used to set environment variables
-that are needed as a part of the build process.

-+   `GA_MEASUREMENT_ID`

-    This variable is used to set the measurementID for gtag.
-In order to make measurement more useful, we use a different property for development than production.

 ### gatsby-browser.js